jacobo/being_present/slides.md

 !SLIDE
 # We have kook moments in programming too

+.notes this is why we pair. but also, this is healthy.
+This is good for us.
 TODO: think of anecdote kook moment in programming?

-.notes
-this is why we pair
-but also, this is healthy.
-This is good for us.

 !SLIDE
 # Getting to the next level